 In women whose asthma improved during pregnancy, the improvement was gradual with progressive pregnancy, whereas in women whose asthma worsened during pregnancy, there was an increase in asthma symptoms at between 29 and 36 weeks gestation.
 Asthma symptoms were uncommon during labor and delivery (L&D), occurring in only 10% of women, with approximately equal proportions of these women receiving either no treatment or inhaled bronchodilators.
 Asthma reverted to its prepregnancy course at 3 months postpartum in 73% of women.
 In 34 subjects prospectively studied for two successive pregnancies, significant concordance between the asthma course during the first and second pregnancies was observed.3

 The dominant physiological event leading to clinical symptoms in asthma is airway narrowing, which subsequently interferes with airflow.
 Bronchial smooth muscle contraction (bronchoconstriction) occurs quickly during acute exacerbations of asthma, narrowing the airways, in response to exposure to a variety of stimuli, including allergens or irritants.
-Allergen-induced acute bronchoconstriction results from immunoglobulin E (IgE)–dependent release of mediators, which include histamine, tryptase, leukotrienes, and prostaglandins that directly contract airway smooth muscle, from mast cells.4 As the disease becomes more persistent and inflammation more progressive, further airflow limitation occurs due to factors such as edema, inflammation, mucus hypersecretion, and the formation of inspissated mucus plugs as well as structural changes, including hypertrophy and hyperplasia of ...
+Allergen-induced acute bronchoconstriction results from immunoglobulin E (IgE)–dependent release of mediators, which include histamine, tryptase, leukotrienes, and prostaglandins that directly contract airway smooth muscle, from mast cells.4 As the disease becomes more persistent and inflammation more progressive, further airflow limitation occurs due to factors such as edema, inflammation, mucus hypersecretion, and the formation of inspissated mucus plugs as well as structural changes, including hypertrophy ...